March 03, 2023 by Andrea Rajic

 Diversity and inclusion are no longer a nice-to-have but a business imperative.
 Studies show that more diverse companies have better business results: 25% better when we look at gender equality and 36% better when it comes to ethnic diversity.

-With the rise of remote and distributed work, many companies have turned to location-agnostic hiring.
+Many companies have turned to location-agnostic hiring with the rise of remote and distributed work.
 While this is a great way to get the best talent anywhere and everywhere, it is also a strategy that has HR teams thinking about providing workspaces in multiple locations.